buccaneerai/bottlenose/docs/packages/rxstats/Guides/WarmStarts.md

 # Using Warm Starts

 ## Overview
-Many `rxjs-stats` operators support a "warm start value".
+Many `rxstats` operators support a "warm start value".
 A warm start value provides initial (non-blank) state for an operator.
 This technique allows applications to continue calculating values without re-processing data that has already been processed.
 In other words, setting an initial state lets calculations pick up from where they last left off.

 Here is a concrete example using the `mean` operator:
 ```javascript